No Result

 Are They Identical?
 The 4 Cs Breakdown

-When you look at a natural diamond and a lab created diamond side-by-side, you won’t be able to tell the difference with the naked eye. they’re graded using the same universal standards: the 4 Cs.
+When you look at a natural diamond and a lab created diamond side-by-side, you won’t be able to tell the difference with the naked eye.
+They’re graded using the same universal standards: the 4 Cs.

 Color